 “Does the BBC really need six million more enemies at this time, six million more people who think BBC self-regulation has failed, and the licence fee is no longer justifiable?” asks the author of this surprising Thought for Today.
 They seem to think they do.
 They seem really quite proud of Popetown.
 Just in case anyone misses the point: I support freedom of speech for the vilest messages, for stuff … Continue reading

-with some of your emails in the next few days.
+There has been an unexpected applicant for an important position at the BBC.
 Click through to read and contribute comments on this post.

 .
 An absolute must-read as Gerard Baker of the Financial Times, writing in the Weekly Standard, surveys the state of the BBC: ‘The sheer scale of the BBC means that “the truth as seen by the BBC” is what gets believed.
 Aunty is simply too big and too powerful for the modern media era.
 The BBC is, in fact, a curious vestige of pre-Margaret Thatcher Britain: a massive public monopoly, … Continue reading